AllegrowBiotech/logo/README.md

 * .txt : ASCII art

 ## Shell script
-Remeber to update file permissions for script to run and display the ASCII art
+Remember to update file permissions for script to run and display the ASCII art